 Abetifi is one of the early Basel Mission stations in the country.
 The Basel Missionary Reverend F.A.
 Ramseyer and his wife were taken through Abetifi as captives of war (one of the Asante-European wars) on the way to Kumasi in 1869.
 Rev. Ramseyer later returned to Abetifi to establish a mission station and a school in 1876.

 The Church and the Ramseyer Lay Training Centre mark the enduring presence of the Presbyterian Church in the town.
 The Ramseyer Training Centre is currently sharing space with the College on land that was given to Rev. Ramseyer.

 The resident population of Abetifi, about 15,000, is engaged in farming, fishing, livestock rearing, crafts and trading.
 The local economy is supported by a large semi-resident business population in the large urban towns in all the regions of Ghana.
-With the exception of the regional capitals in the country, Abetifi is well endowed with various educational institutions with several primary and secondary schools, technical and vocational schools, and a high ranking training college.
+With the exception of the regional capitals in the country, Abetifi is well endowed with various educational institutions with several primary and secondary schools, technical and vocational schools, and a high ranking college of education.

 The Okwahu Campus is the main Campus (Head Office) of the University and hosts Faculty of Science and Technology and the School of Business.
 The programmes BSc.
 Mathematics, BSc.
 Computer Engineering, BSc.
 Information and Communication Technology, BSc.
 Agribusiness, and BSc.
 Business Administration.

 The Okwahu Campus has the state-of-the-art computer laboratory and modern teaching facilities required to support the delivery of the full range of degree HND programmes on offer.
 In addition, the campus also has a fully functional library with contemporary books and high speed internet facilitates to aid students research work.